 Distinguished Lecturer for Poetics: A RaceB4Race Symposium.

 Fred Moten is a professor of performance studies and comparative literature at NYU.
 His latest book, written with Stefano Harney, is All Incomplete (Minor Compositions/Autonomedia, 2021).

+This event was postponed from January 2022 to January 2023.
 Information regarding registration and event details will be available soon.
 Join our mailing list to stay in the loop.